Lex-DRL/Navetsea-S3-AWPI/README.md

 </details>

 ## MTSv
 [ModTheSims](https://modthesims.info/d/479460) portal forbids publishing explicit content.
 So for it, `MTS` variants of the mods were made.
-They contain censored female trextures (crotch area is in barbie-style).
+They contain censored female textures (crotch area is in barbie-style).
 Male textures are still full, since "that part" of texture can't be shown, unless a [corresponding additional mod by Cmar](http://sexysims.info/download.php?t=173718) is installed, too.

 Full variants of mods are marked as `Adult` in their file name, censored are amrked as `MTSv`.